millinon/jump.wtf/README.md

 The HTML part of the site is built off of [Bootstrap](http://getbootstrap.com/).

 The AWS stuff uses aws.phar provided by [Amazon](https://github.com/aws/aws-sdk-php/releases/latest).
-HHVM doesn't like `aws.phar` provided; I managed to get it working by extracting the phar into a directory `p/aws-phar`.
+HHVM doesn't like `aws.phar` as provided; I managed to get it working by extracting the phar into `www/aws-phar`.

+HTML output is generated by Facebook's [xhp-lib](https://github.com/facebook/xhp-lib).

 The bad bot trapdoor is a modified version of the code by Jeff Starr available [here](http://perishablepress.com/blackhole-bad-bots/).

-`r.hh` uses [ZeroClipboard](https://github.com/zeroclipboard/zeroclipboard) to provide "Click to copy" functionality.
+`r.hh` uses [clipboard.js](https://github.com/zenorocha/clipboard.js) to provide "Click to copy" functionality.

 As an easter egg, clippy.js is included on the page from [here](https://www.smore.com/clippy-js).